 All of these vehicles have both manual driver and front passenger seat-back recliner capabilities.

 The problem with these trucks that puts both driver and passengers at risk of injury is they may not have a third pawl needed for seat strength.
 A pawl is the pivoted bar that allows the manual seat back motion.

 The recall notice stated, “A seatback with an improperly assembled recliner mechanism may have reduced strength and may not adequately restrain an occupant in a crash, increasing the risk of injury.”

 Ford says it is unaware of any crashes or injuries that involved the seat back mechanism.

-If you have been injured from a failed seat back in one of the above listed vehicles, we urge you to contact our lawyers.
-You may be entitled to financial compensation by filing a Ford lawsuit.
-We offer a Free Case Evaluation and would be honored to speak with you.
+If you have been injured from a failed seat back in one of the above listed vehicles, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new Ford recall lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.